BrynnaDaRosa/BlendIV-OFIO/README.md

 Instructions:

 1. Install and enable addon.
-2. Select armature in Object Mode
+2. Select armature in Object Mode.
 3. File > Import > GTA IV Anim.
 4. Select .oad or .onim file.
 5. Look for imported animations in the NLA editor.
 Star a track to see it play.